delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 # Interview Formats

+These interview formats can be mix and matched or may just be on their own.
+It depends entirely on how the employer wants to do things.

 ## Face to Face

 The normal interview format.
 You'll be interviewed by 1 or 2 people at most.
 They'll ask you questions relating to the job.